abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 dotnet ef migrations add Added_Books
 ```

-After this command a new migration will be generated and then we can run the `*.DbMigrator` project to apply the last changes to the database such as creating a new table named `Books` according to the lastly created migration.
+After this command, a new migration will be generated and then we can run the `*.DbMigrator` project to apply the last changes to the database such as creating a new table named `Books` according to the lastly created migration.

 ### Defining DTOs and Application Service Interfaces

 We can start to define the use cases of the application.

-Create the DTO classes (under **Books** folder) in the `Application.Contracts` project:
+Create the DTO classes (under the **Books** folder) in the `Application.Contracts` project:

-* **BookDto.cs**
+**BookDto.cs**

 ```csharp
 public class BookDto : AuditedEntityDto<Guid>, IHasConcurrencyStamp